artsmia/artstories.md/stories/neoclassicism-the-allure-of-the-classical-past.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_mia_4000977.jpg)

 Imitation has been the sincerest form of flattery since ancient times, of course.
 Many classical Greek sculptures, like the *Doryphoros* (Spear-Bearer) of Polykleitos, are known only through the copies made by ancient Roman artists.
 Molds taken from Greek sculptures were shipped to workshops throughout the Roman Empire, where artists would reproduce them in marble or bronze to meet an enormous public demand.
 Multiple copies of the *Doryphorous* were excavated at Pompeii and Herculaneum.
-The MIA’s copy was found in waters off the Italian coast.
+Mia’s copy was found in waters off the Italian coast.

 ---